zikwall/clickhouse-buffer/README.md

 )
 ```

-You can implement your own data buffer interface or use an existing one.
+You can implement your own data buffer interface: `File`, `Rabbitmq`, `CustomMemory`, etc. or use an existing one.

 ```go
 type Buffer interface {